jimsloan/dogparkapp/content/pages/features/wos-is-going/index.md

 ---
 title: "Who's going to the park"
 date: 2021-10-16
-# categories: ["AI Projects"]
-# tags:
-description: "Describe the feature of knowing who on the way to the park."
+# description: "Describe the feature of knowing who on the way to the park."
-thumbnail: /pages/who-is-going/mapillary-vista-preprocessing.png
+# thumbnail: /pages/who-is-going/mapillary-vista-preprocessing.png
-slug: "/pages/who-is-going/"
+# slug: "/pages/who-is-going/"
-discussionId: "/pages/who-is-going/"
+# discussionId: "/pages/who-is-going/"
-math: true
-featured: true
 toc: true
+weight: 20
 ---
-Insert the features of knowing who on the way to the park.
+Looking at the [schedule](/schedule/) you can see who is making plans to visit the park.